hananemirzaee/Bankist/README.md

 # 💳 Bankist – Virtual Banking Application
+Bankist is a simple and interactive banking app built using HTML, CSS, and JavaScript.
+It was developed as part of a learning project to practice advanced JavaScript concepts, especially array methods, DOM manipulation, and user interaction.

 ## ✨ Features
 Login System – Log in with a username and PIN.